Felony DUI Attorney Miami

 -Douglas Yudice

-Call Jonathan B. Blecher, P.A., at 305-321-3237 for a DUI defense that you can trust!
+Call Jonathan B. Blecher, P.A., at 305-321-3237 for a Miami DUI defense that you can trust!
 I have defended thousands of DUI and suspended license cases and will do everything I can to assist you as well.